What Are the Virginia Workers Compensation Time Limits for Making a Claim?

 This is to give the employer an opportunity to investigate the claim, to look at the machine where you were hurt, ask other employees, “Did they see what happened?”
 So the employer is not prejudiced.

 In reality, the ideal is to notify your supervisor immediately so there is no excuse to deny and/or delay your claim.
 But as long as you’ve done it within 30 days, you have met the legal time limit for giving notice and ultimately, at a hearing which could be months away, you will win on this issue.

-The next important deadline is that you only have two years to file a claim for benefits with the workers comp insurance commission, which is the State agency that regulates workers compensation.
+The next important deadline is that you only have two years to file a Claim Form with the workers comp insurance commission, which is the State agency that regulates workers compensation.